FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 You do not have to tap anything, resume anything, or "remember it for later".
 An operation leaves the pending list only when the server confirms receipt.

-What happens to pending administrations
+What happens to pending dispenses

 The key difference between mojApteczka 1.7.0 and a typical online-first app: the queue of pending operations is persistent.
 It is not a RAM variable that disappears on process kill — it is a disk-backed store inside the operating-system sandbox, encrypted at rest.